fynks/email-aliasing-comparison/README.md

 **Made with care for digital privacy**

-*Star this repository if it helped you protect your email privacy!*
+* ⭐ Star this repository if it helped you protect your email privacy!*